Connor Wong Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Connor Wong (.226 batting average in his past 10 games, with three doubles, a triple, a walk and four RBI) and the Boston Red Sox play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+The Boston Red Sox, including Connor Wong (.345 slugging percentage in past 10 games, including no home run), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Tigers.
+He had a hitless showing in his previous game (0-for-2) against the Nationals.

 Connor Wong Game Info & Props vs. the Nationals